-EPIC’s mission is to conduct rigorous and responsive education research and evaluation that informs practice and policy for the betterment of students, educators, schools, and communities.
-EPIC aims to engage in this work in close partnership with practitioners and policymakers to ensure high-quality and equitable learning opportunities for our nation’s youth.
+EPIC’s mission is to conduct rigorous, relevant education research and evaluation to expand opportunities for students, educators, schools, and communities.
+EPIC engages in this work in close partnership with practitioners and policymakers to promote high-quality and equitable learning opportunities for all our nation’s youth.

 Who We Are

 EPIC’s established subject matter and methodological expertise are enhanced and marked by skill and experience in issues of equity and ambition.
 As an organization, EPIC is strongly propelled by principles around equity and culturally responsive evaluations, as well as a commitment to cultivating rich partnerships with districts and schools.
 These guiding tenets shape the ways in which we design and conduct our research and evaluations, share our findings, and engage with stakeholders.

 EPIC brings together researchers with backgrounds in education, public policy, and public health to provide diverse perspectives on a wide range of topics that affect students, educators, and schools.
 Most of our current work falls into five primary research areas:

 - Whole School Models and Interventions

 EPIC’s team is comprised of highly skilled qualitative, quantitative, and mixed-methods researchers that excel at a) developing data collection protocols to measure implementation fidelity, formative outcomes, and summative impacts; b) compiling and maintaining longitudinal databases for administrative data; c) conducting rigorous qualitative and quantitative data analyses; d) developing and implementing survey instruments and compiling and summarizing survey results; and e) conducting interviews, focus groups, and observations for purposes of program evaluation and research.